MANOJPATRA1991/data-scientist-nanodegree/P5. Movies Recommender/README.md

 Next, we looked at matrix factorization as a technique for making recommendations.
 Traditional singular value decomposition technique can be used when our matrices have no missing values.
 In this decomposition technique, a user-item (A) can be decomposed as follows:

-A=UΣVTA = U\Sigma V^TA=UΣVT
+A = UΣV<sup>T</sup>

-Where
+where

-    UUU gives information about how users are related to latent features.
+U gives information about how users are related to latent features.

-    Σ\SigmaΣ gives information about how much latent features matter towards recreating the user-item matrix.
+Σ gives information about how much latent features matter towards recreating the user-item matrix.

-    VTV^TVT gives information about how much each movie is related to latent features.
+V<sup>T</sup> gives information about how much each movie is related to latent features.

 Since this traditional decomposition doesn't actually work when our matrices have missing values, we looked at another method for decomposing matrices.